JordanTrakas/git-essential-training-5988161/First_Folder/new_name.md

 git checkout <id> can bring us to a detached head state and allow us to make experimental changes.
 We can return to the current with git checkout <branch> (usually main)

+This is a change that I am about to revert.